chyneyee/ReadingJournal/Literary-Fiction/Run_with_the_Wind-Shion_Miura.md

 <br>

 ## Perrsonal Thoughts
 I love every bit of the story.
-It captures the scenes and every feeling very well.
+It captures the scene and every feeling very well.
 The story is well-written and brilliantly translated, which easily brings the reader to dive into the minds of every resident of the Chikusei-so to understand their struggles, emotions, and the strong bond among them.

 <br>
 <hr>